kidq330/lannot/README.markdown

     pc_label(! (c >= b),4,"CC");
     if (a <= b && c >= b) {

 Note that the second parameter of `pc_label` may vary, it's a unique identifier for each label.

+By default, only boolean expression present in conditional constructs and loop headers are taken into account.
+However with the parameter `-lannot-allbool`, boolean expression embedded into any other statements (assignments or function calls) are also considered.

 ### MCC (Multiple Condition Coverage)